CozyWorld guide

 Why include Harvest Grid with bigger farm games?

 Harvest Grid is here for the quick-play mood.
-It gives you cosy crop planning in the browser before you decide whether you want to start a bigger farming RPG.
+It gives you cozy crop planning in the browser before you decide whether you want to start a bigger farming RPG.